-Systemwide, UC enrolled a higher percentage of Pell Grant recipients -38% - than any other top research university in the country in 2017-18.\(^{\\$}\) To keep the Pell percentages comparable with other institutions, all undergraduates are included when calculating the 38%.

-The percentage of Pell Grant recipients increases to 45% when limiting the analysis to California residents.
+Systemwide, UC enrolled a higher percentage of Pell Grant recipients-36 percent-than any other top research university in the country in 2019-20.3 To keep the Pell percentages comparable with other institutions, all undergraduates are included when calculating the 36 percent.
+The percentage of Pell Grant recipients increases to 43 percent when limiting the analysis to California residents.

-UC's exceptional success at enrolling low-income students is due, in part, to a combination of two strong need-based aid programs: the University's own institutional aid program and the State's Cal Grant program.
-While students at other institutions often benefit from either a strong institutional aid program or a strong state aid program, UC students benefit from both.
+UC's exceptional success at enrolling low-income students is due, in part, to a combination of two strong need-based aid programs: the University's own institutional aid program and the State's